JJ/granada-off/text/geekery.md

 >uphill, the street just in front is the Cuesta del Molino, and houses
 >a small museum devoted to Ángel Ganivet, whom we met for the first
 >time above as a student of the Padre Suárez high school.
 But the
->geeky highlight is right to the left ot that street: an alley called
+>geeky highlight is right to the left hand side of that street: an alley called
 >"Ingeniero Ricardo de la Cierva", or Ricardo de la Cierva,
 >engineer.
 Well, as far as I have been able to discover, there was no
 >engineer called Ricardo de la Cierva.
 There were two Ricardos de la